mahadeokhamgal/interview_questions/Java_SpringBoot_Cleaned.md

 # How do you launch a Spring Boot application?
 # What happens behind the scenes when the run() method is invoked in Spring Boot?
 # What is the purpose of a CommandLineRunner in Spring Boot?
+# How does spring boot POJO object response get converted to JSON object ?

 2. Annotations & Bean Management
 # What is the role of the @SpringBootApplication annotation in a Spring Boot project?